Ramsharath02/Feedback-form/README.md

 # Feedback-form

-Here’s a detailed explanation of your feedback form code and its functionality that you can paste into a README file.
-This will help others understand how it works, the purpose of each section, and how the form operates in both the backend and frontend.

-# Feedback Form Application
 This feedback form allows users to submit feedback that is sent via email and saved to a Google Sheets document.
 The form uses Node.js with Express for the backend server, Nodemailer to send email notifications, and Axios to save data to Google Sheets.
 A Google Apps Script URL is used to handle Google Sheets data transfer.

 # Setup Instructions